At 10-years old, confused and scared, I decided to write a note

 As my body healed, my mind became more clear, and other things in my life began to shift, too.
 I knew my career in the technology industry wasn’t helping me grow and become the person I felt I wanted and needed to be.
-I also started feeling inspired to start begin helping people as part of my career, so I started exploring other possibilities.
+I also started feeling inspired to start helping people as part of my career, so I started exploring other possibilities.

 putting it all together